-Cytomegalovirus (CMV) is a virus related to the herpes virus group of infections.
+CMV is a virus related to the herpes virus group of infections.
 Like herpes, it is inactive at times, but it is incurable and is a life-time infection.
-CMV may be passed from a mother to her baby during pregnancy and is the most common congenital viral infection.
+CMV is the most common congenital viral infection.
 It is also called congenital cytomegalovirus or cytomegalovirus inclusion disease.

-CMV without symptoms is common in babies and young children.
+CMV without symptoms is common in older babies and young children.
 It is found in saliva, urine, semen, and other body fluids.
 The virus is easily spread in households and in daycare centers.
-It can be transmitted to the fetus during pregnancy and to the baby during delivery or in breast milk.
+It can be transmitted to the fetus during pregnancy (called congenital CMV) and to the baby during delivery or in breast milk.

-Over half of women of childbearing age become infected with CMV at least six months before becoming pregnant.
+Over half of women of childbearing age are infected with CMV prior to becoming pregnant.
 There appear to be few risks for complications of CMV for this group and only a few babies have the infection at birth.
 These babies appear to have no significant illness or abnormalities.

-According to the Centers for Disease Control and Prevention (CDC), about 1 to 4 percent of women first become infected with CMV during pregnancy.
-With a first infection during pregnancy, there is a higher risk that after birth the baby may have CMV-related complications.
-About 5 to 10 percent of babies with congenital CMV will have signs of the infection at birth.
-Of these, over 90 percent will have serious complications including hearing loss, visual impairment, mental retardation, or epilepsy.
-Premature babies may be at increased risk for these problems.
+According to the CDC, 1 to 4 percent of women have primary infections with CMV during pregnancy.
+When a woman's first infection occurs during pregnancy, there is a higher risk that after birth the baby may have CMV-related complications.
+About 1 in 150 babies with congenital CMV will have signs of the infection at birth.
+Of these, about half will have serious complications including hearing loss, visual impairment, developmental delay, or epilepsy.

-Although CMV may be transmitted at delivery or through breast milk, these infections usually do not cause illness in the baby.
+Unlike congenital CMV, transmission at time of delivery or through breast milk does not typically cause illness in the baby.

 Most babies with congenital (present at birth) CMV do not have symptoms of the infection at birth However, each baby may experience symptoms differently.
 Symptoms may include:

 The symptoms of CMV may resemble other conditions or medical problems.
-Always consult your baby's physician for a diagnosis.
+Always consult your baby's doctor for a diagnosis.

 Most infections with CMV in the mother are not diagnosed because the virus produces few symptoms.
 A mother who has had CMV infection before may have antibodies present in her blood stream.
 The virus can also be cultured from the throat or urine of the mother or baby.

-Specific treatment for cytomegalovirus will be determined by your baby's physician based on:
+Specific treatment for cytomegalovirus will be determined by your baby's doctor based on: